MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/activedirectory/Move-ADObject.md

 ```

 ## DESCRIPTION
-The **Move-ADObject** cmdlet moves an object or a container of objects from one container to another or from one domain to another.
+The **Move-ADObject** cmdlet moves an object or a container of objects from one container to another or from one domain to another within the same forest.

 The **Identity** parameter specifies the Active Directory object or container to move.
 You can identify an object or container by its distinguished name or GUID.